Choosing the Right Drill Bit for Metal, Wood, Tiles, Glass, or Masonry

-These type of bits are used for drilling holes in stone, concrete, blocks and brick.
+These type of bits are used for drilling holes in stone, solid concrete, concrete blocks, brick, and breeze blocks (aerated concrete blocks).
 They are available in sizes from just under 1/4 inches (5 mm) to 1 1/2 inches (approx 40 mm).

 Masonry bits are available with a round section shank for use in a conventional chuck.
 However a better choice is an SDS type bit.
 The shank on this type of bit doesn't slip in a chuck and can be quickly inserted and extracted from the SDS chuck on the power drill.
 Masonry bits are used in what is known as an impact, hammer or percussion drill.
 This percussive or hammering action pulverizes the masonry in contact with the tip of the bit.

 Masonry bits can be used for drilling rough holes in timber.
 However the hole will be rougher and progress slower.
 This is because the drill just chips its way by brute force through the wood.
 A proper wood drill bit shaves its way through timber like a chisel.
 For construction work though, this isn't an issue.

 These are similar to hole saws but used for drilling large holes in concrete or aerated cement blocks.

 What Drill Bit to Use for Glass and Tiles